appwrite/appwrite/docs/tutorials/add-route.md

 ```

 ### Cache
-* cache - When set to ture, signal the use of file cache.
+* cache - When set to true, signal the use of file cache.
 * cache.resource - Identifies the cached resource.

 ```php